knative/client/docs/cmd/kn_service_create.md

       --timeout int                       Duration in seconds that the request routing layer will wait for a request delivered to a container to begin replying (default 300)
       --toleration strings                Add toleration to be set - only works if the feature gate is enabled in knative serving.
 Example: --tolerations Key="key1",Operator="Equal",Value="value1",Effect="NoSchedule"
       --user int                          The user ID to run the container (e.g., 1001).
       --volume stringArray                Add a volume from a ConfigMap (prefix cm: or config-map:) a Secret (prefix secret: or sc:), an EmptyDir (prefix ed: or emptyDir:) or a PersistentVolumeClaim (prefix pvc: or persistentVolumeClaim).
-PersistentVolumeClaim and EmptyDir only works if the feature gate is enabled in knative serving.
+PersistentVolumeClaim only works if the feature gate is enabled in knative serving.
 Example: --volume myvolume=cm:myconfigmap, --volume myvolume=secret:mysecret or --volume emptyDir:myvol:size=1Gi,type=Memory.
 You can use this flag multiple times.
 To unset a ConfigMap/Secret reference, append "-" to the name, e.g. --volume myvolume-.
       --wait                              Wait for 'service create' operation to be completed. (default true) --wait-timeout int                  Seconds to wait before giving up on waiting for service to be ready. (default 600) --wait-window int                   Seconds to wait for service to be ready after a false ready condition is returned (default 2)